the-turing-way/the-turing-way/book/website/project-design/persona-creation.md

 ## Putting this together in a persona canvas

-The persona canvas can be used to assemble all your response in one place, share this tangible information of your mental model (abstract concepts from our thoughts) with your colleagues and create a common language to communicate about your community members, users, and contributors.
+The persona canvas can be used to assemble all your responses in one place, share this tangible information of your mental model (abstract concepts from our thoughts) with your colleagues and create a common language to communicate about your community members, users, and contributors.

 The [https://www.designabetterbusiness.tools](https://www.designabetterbusiness.tools) have created multiple persona canvas (one is shown in the figure above) which are available for reuse under CC-BY ShareAlike 4.0 License, which can be downloaded [here](https://www.designabetterbusiness.tools/tools/persona-canvas).